-As shown on page 43, the Solvency Capital Requirement amounts to £10.73m and is determined in accordance with capital requirements as defined by Solvency II.
-As at 31 December 2022 the Society's capital resources were 162% of its capital requirements.
+As shown above, the Solvency Capital Requirement amounts to £12.81m and is determined in accordance with capital requirements as defined by Solvency II.
+As at 31 December 2023 the Society's capital resources were 167% of its capital requirements.

-Approximately 34% of the fund excluding the Child Trust Fund business is held in property and approximately 33% is held in equities.
+Approximately 31% of the fund excluding the Child Trust Fund business is held in property and approximately 31% is held in equities.
 These are sensitive to market movements in general.
-About 28% is held in bonds and gilts, and changing market conditions can affect bond values and future returns.
+About 33% is held in bonds and gilts, and changing market conditions can affect bond values and future returns.
 Each bond also has its own individual credit risk.
-About 2% is held in the form of commercial mortgages.
+About 1% is held in the form of commercial mortgages.
 The remaining assets are invested in cash and deposits which are subject to default risk.

-The valuation interest rate is set in reference to risk-free rates specified by the Prudential Regulation Authority ("PRA") as at 31 December 2022.
+The valuation interest rate is set in reference to risk-free rates specified by the PRA as at 31 December 2023.